stinkyfart69420/custom_discord_moderation_bot/README.md

+# WARNING: THIS PROJECT IS IN BETA AND NOT FINISHED

 Hey, thanks for stopping by.

 What you see here is a bot, that needed no coding, no botghost and was made with python.